 Please note that in the Siemens TIA Portal with some CPU types the [Copy RAM to ROM] button is not available.
 Instead please use the CMD auto command SAVE PROJECT.

-Chap.
-5.18 'CMD - auto commands' page 71
+Chapter 5.18 'CMD - auto commands' on page 67

 Checking the transfer operation